Frank Carty: Revolutionary period and prison

 Frank Carty claimed membership of the Irish Volunteers from 1914 and of the Irish Republican Brotherhood from 1915.
 Carty was arrested in February 1920 and his first escape from confinement came on 26 June 1920, when he was rescued from Sligo Gaol.

 On 15 February 1921, Carty next escaped from Derry Gaol.
 The rescue party was led by Charles McGuinness.
 Carty was taken from the city in a coal boat, the Carricklee by the first mate Oskar Norrby, a Swede.

-Following recapture, Frank Carty was later involved in an incident in Glasgow, Scotland when on 4 May 1921, members of the IRA attempted to free him from a prison van in a failed escape attempt.
+Following recapture, Frank Carty was later involved in an incident in Glasgow, Scotland when on 4 May 1921, members of the Irish Republican Army (IRA) attempted to free him from a prison van in a failed escape attempt.
 One Inspector was killed by gunfire, and another was wounded.
 Following the incident, thirteen people were brought to trial, but were acquitted by the jury, which accepted their alibi.

 Carty became a member of the anti-Treaty IRA Army Executive in spring 1922.
 Taking the anti-Treaty side in the Irish Civil War, Carty took part in several attacks and operations against National forces.
 He claims that in March 1923, he was appointed Officer Commanding of the Active Service Units of the newly constituted IRA Western Command.
 Carty evaded arrest/capture and remained 'on the run' until the end of 1924.
-Carty later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 8 and 5/12 years service in 1936 at Grade B for his service with the Irish Volunteers and the IRA between 1 April 1917 and 30 September 1923.
+Carty was later awarded a pension for his service with the Irish Volunteers and the IRA between 1917 and 1923.

 Political career

-Carty was first elected in the 1921 general election to the 2nd Dáil for the Sligo–Mayo East constituency, and was re-elected in eight successive general elections.
+Carty was first elected in the 1921 general election to the Second Dáil for the Sligo–Mayo East constituency, and was re-elected in eight successive general elections.
 In common with other TDs opposed to the Anglo-Irish Treaty, he did not take his seat in the 3rd Dáil or in the 4th Dáil, returning to Leinster House only as a founder member of Fianna Fáil, when he followed Éamon de Valera into the 5th Dáil, taking his seat on 12 August 1927.

 He remained active in local politics, being a member of the Sligo County Council from 1928 to 1934 representing the Tubbercurry area.
 He was re-elected in August 1942, only a month before his death, after which his Dáil seat remained vacant until the 1943 general election.

 Self-educated, he was called to the bar in 1936.
 He married Kathleen McGowan in 1938; they had no children.